Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Numerical simulations

 \section{Numerical simulations}

-We run two simulations using \texttt{LISA Instrument}\footnote{\texttt{LISA Instrument} is a time-domain LISA simulator developed by J.-B. Bayle inside the LISA Consortium.
+We run two simulations using \texttt{LISA Instrument}\footnote{\texttt{LISA Instrument} is a time-domain LISA simulator developed mainly by J.-B. Bayle inside the LISA Consortium.
 See \cite{simulation-model, Bayle:2019phd, Hartwig:2021phd} for a detailed description of its simulation model.} to verify our statement that the decompositions shown in \cref{tab:all-combs-decomposed} are good approximations for the secondary noises.
 In both simulations, all noise time series are generated at a high sampling rate of 16 Hz and then filtered and decimated to a lower measurement rate of 4 Hz.
 The filter is a digital symmetrical FIR filter build from a Kaiser windowing function, with a transition band extending from $\SI{1.1}{\hertz}$ to $\SI{2.9}{\hertz}$ and a minimum attenuation above \SI{2.9}{\hertz} of \SI{320}{\decibel}.\\

 In the first simulation, we disable laser noise, which allows us to use the first generation generators $\alpha$, $\beta$, $\gamma$ and $\zeta$.
-We simulate readout noise and test-mass acceleration noise, as they are the main noise contributors of the instrumental noise after TDI, and use realistic orbits provided by ESA to compute the light travel times.
-This allows us to directly test the validity of the decomposition given in \cref{tab:all-combs-decomposed} for all the combinations.
+We simulate readout noise and test-mass acceleration noise, as they are the main noise contributors of the instrumental noise after TDI, and use realistic orbits provided by ESA [W. Martens and E. Joffre, personal communication, November 2020] to compute the light travel times.
+This allows us to directly test the validity of the decomposition given in \cref{tab:all-combs-decomposed} for all the combinations. \\

-In the second set of simulations, we simulate laser noise as well, such that we are restricted to use only the second generation variables.
-We then show that the relationships given in \cref{tab:all-combs-decomposed} remain valid by constructing a version of $C_1^{16}$ out of $C^{16}_{27}$ and the three cyclic permutations of $C^{12}_1$.
+In the second simulation, we simulate laser noise as well, such that we are restricted to use only the second generation variables.
+In detail, we demonstrate that the newly identified second generation version of $\zeta$ are significantly more capable of reducing laser frequency noise than those previously known from the literature.\\

-All TDI combination are computed using PyTDI\footnote{PyTDI is a python package designed to compute TDI combinations, developed mainly by M. Staab and J.-B. Bayle inside the LISA consortium.}.
+In \cref{decompositionofTDI}, we use the same simulation to demonstrate numerically that the previously described approximations for the response to unsuppressed effects remain valid also in the presence of laser noise.
+We show that a set of four 2nd generation combinations can be used to generate the instrument noise response of the channel $C_1^{16}$ (up to an overall transfer function), with a relative error of less than $10^{-2}$ to $10^{-5}$, depending on the Fourier frequency considered. \\ All TDI combination are computed using \texttt{PyTDI}\footnote{\texttt{PyTDI} is a python package designed to compute TDI combinations, developed mainly by M. Staab and J.-B. Bayle inside the LISA consortium.}.